vadimsavenkov/Diabetes-Outcome/README.md

-# Diabetes Outcome Perdiction with Classifiers
+## Diabetes outcome prediction using classifiers